opencog/link-grammar/msvc/README.md

 in the main README.

-This directory contains project files for building Link Grammar with the Microsoft Visual Studio 2017 IDE (MSVC15).
+This directory contains project files for building Link Grammar with the Microsoft Visual Studio 2019 IDE (MSVC 16).
 They were created and tested with the Community Edition of that product.

 **!!!WARNING!!!**<br>